By Nancy Armitage

 The Patriarch’s Ball in New York City was the grandest of the Gilded Age “fancy dress” winter balls.
 All of New York Society wanted to be invited, held in January every year.
 There is evidence that Collis P. & Arabella “Belle” D. Huntington attended the Patriarchs Ball in the 1890’s.
 In a passage of the well-researched book called Mrs. Astor New York, it tells a very interesting story about how the Huntington’s were invited.

 In the 1890’s, Ward McAllister & socialite, Mrs. Caroline Astor created “the 400”.
 It was a very special “Members-Only” guest list of High Society of New York.
 Using this list of the “400”, guests were invited to several fancy dress balls throughout the year.
 These fancy dress balls were very exclusive affairs with only the “finest” families in New York were invited.
 Men & women of the Gilded Age dressed in their best finery.
-Men in white tie & coattails with women in long fancy gowns, gloves, tiaras, & lots of jewelry.
-Each member of the Patriarchs’ were also asked to send McAllister a list of their own guest’s names & addresses.
+Men in white tie, top hat & long coattails; society women in long fancy gowns, gloves, tiaras, & lots of jewelry.
+Each member of the Patriarchs’ were also asked to send McAllister a list of their own guest’s names & addresses and a check of course.
 All this pomp & circumstance came at a price, but that was never talked about.

 Ward McAllister himself actually wrote the fancy invitations for Patriarchs’ Ball & their guests.
 It was a money maker for him, after all.
 The “400” family names are an impressive list of some of the wealthiest people in America at the time.
 There were many wealthy families named, often front page news in the New York Times: the Astors, Vanderbilt’s, Belmonts, Gallatins, Whitneys, J. P. Morgans, Baylies, Geolets, Roosevelts, Waterburys, the Stuyvesant Fishes, the Huntingtons, & the Harrimans to name a few.